kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 # TLS all-the-things

-This describes how to make your spinnaker accessible without and SSH tunnel.
+This describes how to make your spinnaker accessible without an SSH tunnel.
 Luckily, this configuration is an option that you enable with minimal configuration on your part.
-However, this should consider an advanced configuration.
+However, this should be considered an advanced configuration.

 In this readme you will learn:
 1. How to configure Oauth2